 Some investors also add a small portion (5% of the portfolio) in commodities, such as oil, metals (gold or silver, for example), natural gas and agricultural products.

 Further diversification can be achieved through exposure to a variety of sectors in the stock market, such as financials, utilities, consumer staples and healthcare, and exposure to different regions of the world.

 Good starting point

+PIMFA’s five indices are designed to be a ‘talking point’ for investors when discussing the performance of their portfolios with their advisory stock broker or wealth manager.
+They won’t be perfect for everyone.
 But if you don’t want to pay for advice, we think they make a good starting point and guide to the sort of asset allocation you need in a portfolio.

 Every wealth manager and independent financial adviser will give you a slightly different asset allocation, depending on your individual goals and attitude to risk as well as their own view on the sweet spots in the financial markets.

 If you want to pay for this expert advice, it’s a valid approach that suits many people.
 However, if you want to learn about investing and create a DIY portfolio from scratch, consider Moneywise’s simple ways to get started in constructing a portfolio.

 We’ve put together two core and satellite portfolios for beginner investors with different goals.
 These are based on the Balanced and Income indices within the Private Investor Indices already mentioned.

 Balanced investing is for investors who want to growth their money over the long term with at least a five-year timescale and have a medium appetite for risk.
 Income investing is for investors who want to draw income immediately, but preserve and grow capital too.